 Inductive reasoning lies at the beginning of the Scientific Method and is responsible for law and theory building.

+Richard Feynman argued that it doesn't matter where ideas come from.
 All that matters is that we have a systematic way to test the ideas, so that bad ones can be discarded, and good ones kept.
 However, one might reason (inductively) that we also need a kind of screening method for selecting ideas worth testing.
 Ideas that are implausible - that conflict with established knowledge - may likely not be as productive as plausible ideas.
 That is not to say that extraordinary ideas should be ignored, but rather, put into perspective.
 We will discuss "prior probability" in the What is Science section.
 In science, inductive ideas should follow from implications of established facts, laws and theories, or follow from new and empirical observations.